Solar plane aiming for first round-the-world flight lands in India

+* WTI discount to Brent at $3, encourages U.S. exports (Adds U.S. inventory poll, updates prices)

-AHMEDABAD, India The first round-the-world solar-powered flight landed in India on Wednesday, the second leg of a 35,000 km (22,000 mile) journey seeking to demonstrate that flying long distances fuelled by renewable energy is possible.
+AHMEDABAD, India, March 11 The first round-the-world solar-powered flight landed in India on Wednesday, the second leg of a 35,000 km (22,000 mile) journey seeking to demonstrate that flying long distances fuelled by renewable energy is possible.

 The Solar Impulse 2 arrived in the west Indian city of Ahmedabad after a flight of about 15 hours over the Arabian sea from Muscat in Oman.